anixpower/SteamCMDHelper/README.md

-Created by Mario Pleian 2024 for installing on windows standalone steam games servers!
+App for installing on windows standalone steam games servers!
 If you think this is helpful, you can give me a coffe using the Donate link or by accesing patreon.com/anix64

 How to use